Road Tripping Western Australia, Part One

 As we drive, all we can see in any direction is endless red earth and bush, with no sign of life.

 We really got an idea of how people can get lost out here really easily if they were to walk away from their vehicles.

-After a couple of hours drive we came upon the Billanbong Roadhouse, the only stop for fuel and supplies within hundreds of miles.
+After a couple of hours drive, we came upon the Billabong Roadhouse, the only stop for fuel and supplies within hundreds of miles.